Compact & Optimize Data (Merge)

 Disabling merge is not recommended, and may result in performance degradation.

-The following two tables show the criteria used to assign partitions to merge pools.
+The following table shows the criteria used to assign partitions to merge pools, as of version 4.17.0.

 📘